brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   = help: this function's return type contains a borrowed value, but the signature does not say whether it is borrowed from `x` or `y`
 ```

-The borrow checker mentions that the return type contains a
-borrowed value, but "the signature does not say whether it
-is borrowed from `x` or `y`."
-Excluding the case of static items,
-if a function returns a reference, then the reference must
-originate from one of the function's inputs (since references
+The borrow checker mentions that the return type contains a borrowed value, but "the signature does not say whether it is borrowed from `x` or `y`."
+Excluding the case of static items, if a function returns a reference, then the reference must originate from one of the function's inputs.
-created in the function body are dropped when the function
-body closes).

 But if there is more than one input parameter,
 which one should the borrow checker check still points to